rubencart/NES-img-captioning/README.md

 - For NIC-ES you need AT LEAST nb_offspring * size of one param.pth file disk space!
 For a 3M param network with an 11MB param file and nb_offspring=1000 this is ~12GB.
 Recommended is at least 2-3 times this space to have some margin.
-- Sometimes when starting an experiment you will get errors because redis stores results from previous experiments, which might reach your master or workers.
+- Sometimes when starting an experiment you might get errors because redis stores results from previous experiments, which might reach your master or workers.
 Just restart the experiment when this happens.

-#### References
+### References

 Based on & took code from:
 - https://github.com/ruotianluo/self-critical.pytorch